-Name Designation Membership Category Year of Initial Appointment Mr. Mohamed Thani Murshid Al Rumaithi Chairman Independent 2007 Mr. Khalifa Mohamed Abdul Aziz Ruba-ya Al Muhairy Vice Chair-man Independent 2004 Mr. Abdul Ghaffar Abdul Khaleq Al Khouri Member Independent 2007 Mr. Mohamed Ahmed Al Qamzi Member Independent 2013 Mr. Rubaya Mohamed Abdul Aziz Ruba-ya Al Muhairy Member Independent 2007 Mr. Mohamed Rashed Mubarak Al Kitbi Member Non-Executive 2010 Mr. Dagher Darwish Al Marar Member Non-Executive 2016 Dr. Mohamed Rashid Ahmed Khalaf Al Hamli Member Independent 2019 Mr. Majed Ahmed Al Kurbi Member Independent 2019
+Name Designation Membership Category Year of Initial Appointment Mr. Mohamed Thani Murshid Al Rumaithi Chairman Non-Executive 2007 Mr. Khalifa Mohamed Abdul Aziz Rubaya Al Muhairy Vice Chairman Non-Executive 2004 Mr. Abdul Ghaffar Abdul Khaleq Al Khouri Member Non-Executive 2007 Mr. Mohamed Ahmed Al Qamzi Member Independent 2013 Mr. Rubaya Mohamed Abdul Aziz Rubaya Al Muhairy Member Non-Executive 2007 Mr. Mohamed Rashed Mubarak Al Kitbi Member Non-Executive 2010 Mr. Dagher Darwish Al Marar Member Non-Executive 2016 Dr. Mohamed Rashid Ahmed Khalaf Al Hamli Member Independent 2019 Mr. Majed Ahmed Al Kurbi Member Independent 2019

-All of the above Directors are considered as non-executive and/or independent, according to the definitions used in the Corporate Governance Code.
-In particular, the Code states that a Director is non-executive if they are not employed by the Company, or who do not receive a monthly or annual salary from the Company.
+All of the above Directors are considered as non-executive and/or independent, according to the definitions used in the Corporate Governance Guide.
+In particular, the Guide states that a Director is non-executive if they are not employed by the Company, or who do not receive a monthly or annual salary from the Company.
 All of the Directors satisfy this definition and are thus considered as non-executive Directors.

-The Corporate Governance Code also highlights that a board member shall lose independency in the following cases:
+The Corporate Governance Guide highlights that a board member shall lose his/ her independency in the following cases:

-- If a Board member or any of his/her first-degree relatives work or worked at the senior executive management of the Company or its subsidiary company during the two years preceding his/her nomination for Board membership. - If a Board member or any of his/her first-degree relatives has a direct or indirect interest in the contracts and projects of the Company or its subsidiary companies during the last two years and the total of such transactions exceeds (5%) of the company's paid capital or the amount of AED 5 million or its equivalent amount in a foreign currency, the lesser of the two, unless such relationship is part of the nature of the Company's business and involves no preferential terms. - If a Board member works or worked for the Company or its subsidiary companies prior to the date of occupying a seat in the Board of Directors. - If a Board member works for or is a partner in a company that performs consulting works for the Company or any of its subsidiary companies, sister companies, affiliate companies or any parties related thereto during last 2 years. - If a Board member has entered into personal services contracts with the Company or any of its subsidiary companies, sister companies, or affiliate companies during last 2 years. - If a Board member is directly engaged in a non-profit organization that receives sizeable finances from the Company or a party related thereto. - If a Board member or any of his/her relatives is a partner or employee of the Company's auditor, or if he/she was a partner or employee of the Company's auditor or auditing office during the two years preceding his/her occupying a seat in the Board of Directors. - If a Board member and/or any of his/her underage children own (10%) or more of the Company's capital. - Independence of a Board member shall not be affected for the reason of only being an employee of the parent company or any of its subsidiary companies in case any of such companies is owned by the government or in case at least (75%) of the parent or subsidiary companies is owned by the government.
+- If a Board member or any of his/her second-degree relatives work or worked at the senior executive management of the Company or its subsidiary company during the two years preceding his/her nomination for Board membership. - If a Board member or any of his/her first-degree relatives has a direct or indirect interest in the contracts and projects of the Company or its subsidiary companies during the last two years and the total of such transactions exceeds (5%) of the company's paid-up capital or the amount of AED 5 million or its equivalent amount in a foreign currency, the lesser of the two, unless such relationship is part of the nature of the Company's business and involves no preferential conditions. - If a Board member works or worked for the Company or its subsidiaries during the last two years preceding the date of his appointment to the Board. - If a Board member works for or is a partner in a company that performs consulting works for the Company or any of its subsidiary companies, sister companies, affiliate companies or any parties related thereto during last two years. - If a Board member has entered into personal services contracts with the Company or any of its subsidiary companies, sister companies, or affiliate companies during last two years. - If a Board member is directly engaged in a non-profit organization that receives sizeable finances from the Company or a party related thereto. - If a Board member or any of his/her relatives is a partner or employee of the Company's auditor, or if he/she was a partner or employee of the Company's auditor or auditing office during the two years preceding his/her occupying a seat in the Board of Directors. - If a Board member and/or any of his/her underage children own (10%) or more of the Company's capital. - If a Board member is selected for a fourth consecutive term.

+Independence of a Board member shall not be affected for the reason of only being an employee of the parent company or any of its subsidiary companies in case any of such companies is owned by the government or in case at least (75%) of the parent or subsidiary companies is owned by the government.